pyrotechnist/French-learning-node/Note.md

 C' est comme la relation d' un garçon et son père .

 ## Adjectives-4 ##
+The meaning changes with the position of the adjective :

+un simple chapeau : "simply/barely/just a hat" un chapeau simple : "a simple/plain/ordinary hat"

+## Adjectives-4 ##

 Ils sont supérieurs à nous pour apprendre.
 They are superior to us at learning.